The best monitors under £100 in 2024 that tick all the boxes without the big price tag

 If you're looking to maximise your productivity, a dual-screen setup is game-changing.
 Having access to multiple screens on a desk gives you a level of control that's simply impossible on a single laptop screen.

 A beautifully designed monitor under £100, the slim design of the L22e-40 allows for seamless dual-screen integration without clashing monitor stands.
-For one of the best monitors for dual-screen of the year, you cannot go wrong with Lenovo's bargain L22e-40.
+For one of the best monitors for dual-screen of the year, we think you can't go wrong with Lenovo's bargain L22e-40.

 Pros